-Car insurance proof is not required in MS, but you still must have auto insurance.
+Car insurance proof is not required in Mississippi, but you still must have auto insurance.
 There is no additional requirement if the car is given to you as a gift.

 For license plates (standard)

-The owner and the vehicle must indicate the same details on a standard license plate issued in MS. Otherwise, the license plate becomes invalid.
+The owner and the vehicle must indicate the same details on a standard license plate issued in Mississippi.
+Otherwise, the license plate becomes invalid.
 Standard plates are non-transferable.

 You need to surrender the plates to the nearest local tax collection's office should you sell your vehicle.